Categorification of algebraic quantum field theories: AQFTs and algebra-valued prefactorization algebras

-\begin{ex} The orthogonal category $\ovr{\Loc}$ that features in locally covariant AQFT \cite{BFV,FewsterVerch} is given by the category $\Loc$ of oriented and time-oriented globally hyperbolic Lorentzian manifolds, with orthogonality relation $\perp_{\Loc}$ determined by causal disjointness, see e.g.\ \cite{BSWoperad} for the details.
+\begin{ex} The orthogonal category $\ovr{\Loc}$ relevant for locally covariant AQFT \cite{BFV,FewsterVerch} is given by the category $\Loc$ of oriented and time-oriented globally hyperbolic Lorentzian manifolds, with orthogonality relation $\perp_{\Loc}$ determined by causal disjointness, see e.g.\ \cite{BSWoperad} for the details.
 For a fixed $M\in\Loc$, consider the slice category $\Loc/M$ and pull back the orthogonality relation $\perp_\Loc$ along the canonical functor $\Loc/M\to \Loc$.
-The resulting orthogonal category $\ovr{\Loc/M}$ features in Haag-Kaster style AQFT \cite{HK} on a fixed $M\in\Loc$. \end{ex}
+The resulting orthogonal category $\ovr{\Loc/M}$ may be used to describe Haag-Kaster style AQFTs \cite{HK} on a fixed $M\in\Loc$. \end{ex}

 \begin{defi} An {\em algebraic quantum field theory} (AQFT) on an orthogonal category $\ovr{\CC}$ is a functor $\AAA : \CC\to \Alg_\bbK $ to the category of associative and unital $\bbK$-algebras that satisfies the $\perp$-commutativity property: For all orthogonal pairs $(f_1:c_1\to t)\perp (f_2 : c_2\to t)$, the induced commutator